 The annual fee is assessed on all permitted Large CAFOs and all CAFOs covered under an NPDES permit.
 The fee is determined based upon the number of head of livestock for which the operation has a permit.
 The fees provide 20% of the Department's costs to administer the livestock waste control program, as required by statute.
-The Department received \$280,257 in annual permit fees.
-In addition, the Department received \$31,400 in initial inspection fees, \$43,100 in permit application fees, and \$20,000 in late payment fees, for a total of \$389,408 in fees.
-This total accounts for approximately 19.2% of the annual budget.
+The Department received \$284,566 in annual permit fees.
+In addition, the Department received \$31,350 in initial inspection fees, \$39,550 in permit application fees, \$500 in late payment fees, and \$5,893 in investment income for a total of \$361,859 in fees and revenue.
+This total accounts for approximately 17.6% of the annual budget.
+The Department needed to collect \$411,734 in fees to meet the 20% requirement.
+The Department receives 150-160 applications for Construction and Operating permits.
+This last fiscal year is was below 100.
+This accounts for a loss in fees received.

-The chart below lists the size categories for AFOs, as well as the rate, by species, of the annual permit fee for FY2020.
+The chart below lists the size categories for AFOs, as well as the rate, by species, of the annual permit fee for FY2021.
 The fee amount is based on the operation's permitted capacity.
 The program seldom works with operations in the Small AFO category (those with less than the minimum number of head listed for a Medium AFO) because these operations usually are exempt from the inspection and permitting requirements by statute.
+Only permitted large facilities pay annual permit fees.